peardragon/AnDi2/README.md

 This repository contains the code and models for the AnDi2 Challenge.

 ## Included Models
-Five pre-trained models are included in this repository.
+Five pre-trained models are included in this repository. (under "models" folder)

 ## Running the Evaluation
 To evaluate the models on a dataset, follow these steps: